whoisaaronp/paterson_a_kandych_y_dataMedals/README.md

 # paterson_a_kandych_y_dataMedals

 HEAD
-Brief: Yulia and I planning on setting up two bars and pie charts for each of the three list below.
+Brief: Yulia and I planning on setting up two bars and pie charts for each of the three list below

 Task: